 Note pin 11, which is a blank position with NO hole.
-(The red/blue circle) Look carefully at the loco and you will see there is no pin at the # 11 position.
-This "blanking position" establishes the orientation of the decoder in the locomotive.
-The 21MTC decoder is fitted directly to the socket with the pins passing through the Decoder PCB and up into the connector as per the drawing below.
+(The red/blue circle above) Look carefully and you will see there is no pin at the # 11 position on the loco.
+This establishes the orientation of the decoder in the locomotive.
+The 21MTC decoder is fitted directly to the socket with the pins passing through the decoder PCB and up into the connector as per the drawing below.